erkinun/number-translation/README.md

 ## Installation & Usage
 Download via git clone and then run `lein run` at the command line.
 Run `lein test` to run tests.

+Alternatively you can run `lein uberjar` and this will create a standalone jar to be distributed.
+This can be run with the following command: `java -jar target/uberjar/num--0.1.0-SNAPSHOT-standalone.jar`.

+When the tool is started, user can follow the directions on screen.

 ## License